 Regeneron - In February 2021, the Company reached an agreement with Regeneron Pharmaceuticals, Inc. ("Regeneron") to perform one clinical trial for the treatment of patients with Non-Small Cell Lung Cancer (NSCLC) involving a Regeneron drug candidate that utilizes one of the Company's compounds/agents.
-The Company is responsible for all costs of the study with Regeneron supplying their drug cemiplimab representing a cost savings for the Company, the first phase of which is expected to take approximately two years.
+The Company is responsible for all costs of the study with Regeneron supplying their drug cemiplimab representing a cost savings for the company, the first phase of which is expected to take approximately two years.
 The overall term of the agreement is for five years unless earlier terminated for certain reasons as defined in the agreement.
 Either party may terminate a study plan in the event that patient screening for the clinical study does not commence within twelve (12) months after (a) the Effective Date, with respect to the initial study, or (b) the execution of the applicable study plan, with respect to each other study.
 If either party terminates a study plan, the Company shall reimburse Regeneron for the Regeneron product it received in connection with such study plan based on the actual out-of-pocket cost to Regeneron of such Regeneron product.
-As of September 30, 2022 neither party has terminated the agreement.
+As of March 31, 2022 neither party has terminated the agreement.

-5. INCOME TAXES
+6. INCOME TAXES

 The Company provides for income taxes using the asset and liability approach.
 Deferred tax assets and liabilities are recorded based on the differences between the financial statement and tax bases of assets and liabilities and the tax rates in effect when these differences are expected to reverse.
 Deferred tax assets are reduced by a valuation allowance if, based on the weight of available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
-The issuance of shares in connection with the Company's IPO, as well as prior share issuances, may result in limitations on the utilization of the Company's net operating loss carryforwards under IRS section 382.
-As of September 30, 2022, and December 31, 2021, the Company had a full valuation allowance against its deferred tax assets.
+As of March 31, 2022, and December 31, 2021, the Company had a full valuation allowance against its deferred tax assets.

-For the nine months ended September 30, 2022 and 2021, the Company recorded zero income tax expense.
-No tax benefit has been recorded in relation to the pre-tax losses for nine months ended September 30, 2022 and 2021, due to a full valuation allowance to offset any deferred tax assets.
+For the three months ended March 31, 2022 and 2021, the Company recorded zero income tax expense.
+No tax benefit has been recorded in relation to the pre-tax loss for the three months ended March 31, 2022 and 2021, due to a full valuation allowance to offset any deferred tax asset related to net operating loss carry forwards attributable to the losses.

-6. SUBSEQUENT EVENTS
+7. SUBSEQUENT EVENTS